SrBaliardo/SrBaliardo/README.md

 #### Additional Knowledge and softs 🧠
 - 🧩 knowledge of version control practices (GIT and GitHub).
 - 🧩 Familiarity with API/API Rest architecture.
-- 🧩 Knowledge of banks MongoDB, PostgreSQL.
+- 🧩 Knowledge of banks MongoDB, PostgreSQL, MySQL.
 - 🧩 Experience in UX/UI.
 - 🧩 experience in image processing and creation.
 - 🙋🏻‍♂️ I am determined with quality and deadlines, I always look for efficient ways to solve problems, communication and planning are essential to me.